|Modern fishfinders are capable of providing far more information than sonar units of yesteryear.|

 Screen size is another aspect of your fishfinder that should be given some thought.
 Generally, the lower-end units are always smaller in stature.
 This works well if it is to be used as a secondary unit or backup, but for your main electronics, always go with the largest size you can afford.
 A bigger screen equates to a greater viewing surface, meaning structure, digital readouts (depths, temperature, etc,) and chart plotting will be easier to see and recognize.
 The quality will be much better, also.
 A five-inch screen is a great starting point to consider.

-Temperature, Speed and Distance
+Choosing Options: Temperature, Speed and Distance

 Although standard on many units on the market, some lower-end fishfinders will offer these add-ons as options.
 All have a place and time, and most are a personal choice in relation to your particular style of fishing.
 For those that primarily troll, the speed and distance feature will certainly improve your creel count.
 (You can tell the exact speed you were traveling when a fish strikes -- important stuff for those looking to duplicate their catch.)
 The same goes for drift fishing, especially when your targeted species is picky about how fast they will chase down a bait.